 I would like to be self-employed - what does this mean/what do I need to do?

 If you decide to become self-employed you will normally work for more than one client.
 You will be able to set the rate you charge per hour, and the times you are prepared to work.
-You are responsible for declaring you own income to HMRC and paying any national insurance contributions.
+You are responsible for declaring your own income to HMRC and paying any national insurance contributions.

-As a self-employed individual you are 'contracting' with the person to supply service.
+As a self-employed individual, you are 'contracting' with the person to supply service.

 It is strongly advisable for you to put in place a Service Agreement Contract which you and your client sign.
 This agreement should set out the type of support you agree to supply and when you are available to provide your service.
-It should also show the rate of pay required and can include further details such as any notice period you require and that you are responsible your your own tax and national insurance contribution.
+It should also show the rate of pay required and can include further details such as any notice period you require and that you are responsible for your own tax and national insurance contribution.
 Failure to put in place such an agreement could lead to misunderstandings regarding matters such as the support that you are expected to provide or the sums that you are to be paid.